tejeez/spektri/README.md

 ZeroMQ may not even be the best choice for the interface, and it was mainly chosen because I found it easy to use and was already familiar with it.

+### ZeroMQ message format

+Messages consists of two parts.
+The first part is used as a subscription topic and also encodes metadata that stays constant while the program is running.
+For output signals from the filter bank, the first part contains the sample rate and center frequency of the filtered signal.
+The second part contains the signal and metadata that may change for each block, such a timestamp of the block.

+This leads to a convenient interface to the filter bank: to obtain a filtered signal of given sample rate and center frequency, subscribe to the topic correponding to these parameters.

+Currently, filters have to be configured on the command line when Spektri is started.
+The plan is to use an XPUB socket to monitor for subscriptions and automatically add a filter to the filter bank whenever a new subscription is added.
+This is not implemented yet.

 ## Contents of the repository

 * [spektri/](spektri/): The spectrum analysis and filter bank program.